XLordNick/CodeNames/README.md

 # CodeNames
-This is a project intended to mimic the board game code names
+CodeNames is the board game that this project is modeled after.
+It is a mini-game that can be played in a group of at least 4 members.
+The rules of the game are indicated below

-# *Rules of the Game
+# Rules of the Game
 - There are two teams and each game, a member from both team serve as the team captain
 - The captains go to the generate board page and create a pattern.
 They have the option to rotate it left/right or generate a completely new pattern
 - If they click Blue Team first, it generates a pattern where the Blue Team has 9 words and the Red Team has 8 words